alanmitchell/solar-summary/solar_summary.md

 ## Data from Analysis North Solar PV System

-Analysis North has a 2.85 kW-DC photovoltaic solar system installed on their place of business in Anchorage, Alaska (Alan Mitchell's house).
-The system consists of ten 285 Watt SW 285 SolarWorld panels coupled to ten Enphase S280 microinverters with 2.8 capacity of kW-AC.
+Analysis North has a 2.85 kW-DC photovoltaic solar system installed on our place of business in Anchorage, Alaska (Alan Mitchell's house).
+The system consists of ten 285 Watt SW 285 SolarWorld panels coupled to ten Enphase S280 microinverters with a total capacity of 2.80 kW-AC.
 The system is roof-mounted, tilted at 45 degrees and oriented 8 degrees West of South.